theclyron/lynxblog/docs/_posts/2017-12-01-bricihub-is-now-thing.markdown

 ---
 # Use ## to start a subheading in the blog post.
 layout: post
 title: "BriciHub is now a thing!"
 date: 1 December 2017
-author: Lynxmic
-image: http://lynxmic.github.io/img/postmedia/bricihub cover.jpg # default: https://lynxmic.github.io/img/placeholder.png
+image: bricihub cover.jpg # default: placeholder.png
 alt: BriciHub's old birdsite header.
 The BriciHub so-called logo, located in the center, is surrounded by the logos of BSDev, BW-Slipdost, Techseasons, Sapphire and the BS Community.
 ---
 Welcome to this blog post,